harika-veluru/VSDSquadron1/README.md

 5)connecting wires.

-I am using 2 push buttons that are used as select buttons, if pushbutton1 is off and pushbutton2 is also off then led1 will glow. if pushbutton1 is off and pushbutton2 is on then led2 will glow. if pushbutton1 is on and pushbutton2 is off then led3 will glow. if pushbutton1 and pushbutton2 is on then led4 will glow.
+I am using 2 push buttons that are used as select buttons,

+a)If pushbutton1 is off and pushbutton2 is also off then led1 will glow.

+b)If pushbutton1 is off and pushbutton2 is on then led2 will glow.

+c)If pushbutton1 is on and pushbutton2 is off then led3 will glow.

+d)If pushbutton1 and pushbutton2 is on then led4 will glow.